-VSB's Center for Church Management (CCM) enables current and future church leaders to steward the human, financial, and other resources of the church by teaching business best practices in a Christian context of mission and ministry.
+Matthew Davis, Associate Director (610) 519-3701 m.davis@villanova.edu context of mission and ministry.
 CCM offers the world's first and only Master of Science in Church Management, as well as performing research and conducting non-credit programs in church management throughout the year.